-Copper has been around for ages (seriously, it was discovered in 8000 BC), but we've recently unearthed—ha, get it!—the metal in the world of weddings.
-It's super popular right now, and it's really no surprise why!
+Copper has been around for ages (seriously, it was discovered in 8000 BC), but we've recently unearthed—ha!
+Get it?—the metal in the world of weddings.
+It has become super popular, and it's really no surprise why.
 The precious metal, or its color equivalent, is actually the perfect hue for a wedding.
-It's warm and it's shiny and it's metallic, meaning it can blend in and add a pop of flair at the same time.
-And let's be honest, copper is a welcome change from your more traditional metals like gold and silver.
-(They're pretty, sure, but we see them everywhere.)
+It's warm, shiny, and metallic, meaning it can blend in and add a pop of flair at the same time.
+And let's be honest, copper is a welcome change from your more traditional metals like gold and silver (they're pretty, sure, but we see them everywhere.)

-And because all brides want to be different—we know what you're thinking!—we pulled some of our favorite copper-hued decor ideas and made an inspiration board for you.
+And because all brides want to be different, we pulled some of our favorite copper-hued décor ideas and made an inspiration board for you.
 Everything is in one place, from copper barware and utensils to cool marble-accented candle holders and statement lanterns.
-And with a selection this pretty, we feel confident that you'll find an idea (or five!) in this picture-perfect gallery.
-Seriously, no matter if you're marrying in a field of grass or an dark, industrial warehouse, it's easy to incorporate the metallic hue into your wedding decor.
+And with a selection this pretty, we feel confident that you'll find an idea (or five) in this picture-perfect curation.
+Seriously, no matter if you're marrying in a field of grass or a dark, industrial warehouse, it's easy to incorporate the metallic hue into your wedding décor.

-So go ahead and take this gallery as your inspiration, decide what you do and don't like, and get to making a mood board of your own.
-Invite your groom in on the project—and may we suggest a nice cold Moscow Mule (served in a copper mug, obvi!) to get you both in the designing mood!
+So go ahead and take the ideas below as your inspiration, decide what you do and don't like, and get to making a mood board of your own.
+Invite your partner in on the project—and may we suggest a nice cold Moscow Mule (served in a copper mug, obviously) to get you both in the designing mood?

-Elevate your table settings with copper accents!
-This couple, and their planner Jessica Sloane, went all out—copper wax seals, copper candle holders, copper chargers...you get the picture.
-But, as you can see, the result it not an overwhelming amount of copper details, and that's thanks to the blue base color and large white accents (the menu, plate, candlesticks).
-As a general rule when creating your table decor, remember that it's nice to repeat a color in small, impactful ways—but make sure to space them out!
+Elevate your table settings with copper accents.
+This couple and their planner, Jessica Sloane, went all out—copper wax seals, copper candle holders, copper chargers...you get the picture.
+But, as you can see, the result is not an overwhelming amount of copper details, and that's thanks to the blue base color and large white accents (the menu, plate, and candlesticks).
+As a general rule when creating your table décor, remember that it's nice to repeat a color in small, impactful ways—but make sure to space them out.

-We didn't think we could love the idea of doing mad libs at your wedding any more.
-But then we found this!
+We didn't think we could love the idea of doing mad libs at a wedding any more.
+But then we found this.
 To recreate this look, place a card printed with mad libs on a copper easel and place it on each edge of the bar.
-Your guests will thank you for the fun (and beautiful!) conversation starter.
+Your guests will thank you for the fun (and beautiful) conversation starter.